ebtezcan/dsc-phase-2-project/README.md

 ## Limitations & Next Steps

 Given more time and information about what the homeowner's renovation budget would be, we would have wanted to analyze whether these top 3 parameters would truly be the most effective in bringing a net value increase since a renovation such as adding a basement to a home would be very costly and may not end up returning a net value increase.
-Additionally, the construction costs in the state of Washington may be higher than other states due to factors such as permitting, material costs, logistical challenges etc. which may effect the net value increase of any renovations as well.
+Additionally, the construction costs in the state of Washington may be higher than other states due to factors such as permitting, material costs, logistical challenges, etc., which may effect the net value increase of any renovations as well.
 Furthermore, having information about whether the homeowner is thinking about living in the renovated house or renting it out would allow us to fine tune our analysis and bring more valuable insight.
 Lastly, our model was based specifically off of data on King County, Washington which means it is only accurate for this region.
 We would like to extend the abilities of our model by analyzing further data from different states and counties.

 &nbsp;
 ## For More Information